 Step 1: Take an Ethernet cable & plug it in the Ethernet port of your AT&T gateway.

-Step 2: Ensure the router power adapter is plugged in but not switched on.
+Step 2: Plug the power adapter into the router and make sure the router does not turn on.
 Connect the other end of the Ethernet cable to the WAN port of your third-party router.

-Once you have connected the router to your modem, it’s time to log in & change the AT&T Gateway settings.
+With the router and modem connected it is now time to log in and change the AT&T Gateway settings.
 Find the steps listed below.

 2. Login to AT&T Gateway

-Step 1: Log in to the AT&T router admin page by logging into IP 192.168.1.254, using the device access code at the back of your device.
+Step 1: Log in to the AT&T router admin page by logging into IP 192.168.1.254, using the device access code located on the back of your device.

-Step 2: Once you log in using the credentials, you will find the page as shown below.
+Step 2: After you have logged in using the credentials, you will see the page as shown below.
 Click on the Firewall navigation menu.

-Step 3: Click on the “Firewall Advanced” menu & toggle all the settings to OFF & Click save.
-The router’s firewall will be active once you connect it.
+Step 3: Click on the “Firewall Advanced” menu and toggle all the settings to OFF and click save.
+Please note: the router’s firewall will be active once you connect it.
 It is safer to disable the AT&T gateway setting to avoid any conflicts.

 Step 4: Go to Packet filter under firewall, uncheck all the boxes in the rules section & ensure the Packet filters are disabled.